A Proud Profession

 At Elmhurst University, you will find the real-world experience and personal mentoring you need to launch a professional career in this dynamic field.

-The Department of Nursing and Health Sciences offers four programs of study—two at the undergraduate level and two graduate programs.
+The Department of Nursing and Public Health offers programs of study at the undergraduate, graduate and doctoral levels.
 Whichever you choose, you will:

-The Department of Nursing and Health Sciences prepares nurses for professional practice and leadership to meet the needs of a diverse society.
+The Department of Nursing and Public Health prepares nurses for professional practice and leadership to meet the needs of a diverse society.

-The Department of Nursing and Health Sciences continues to evolve as an innovative program of academic and professional excellence in nursing.
+The Department of Nursing and Public Health continues to evolve as an innovative program of academic and professional excellence in nursing.

 - Prepare graduates for professional nursing practice in generalist and advanced nursing roles